dwightjack/yuzu/docs/packages/yuzu/README.md

 static root = '.Counter';
 ```

 This is the root element CSS selector.
-It must be a static property and is required.
+It must be a static property and is required when using yuzu-application's [Sandbox](/packages/application/sandbox) module.

 #### `defaultOptions` (function)